stealify/graal-chromium/README.md

 A Collection of graalvm chromium integration concepts and patterns.

 ## Content
-- nwjs + starter app that spawns diffrent graal-node and es4x stuff (most complet solution)
+- nwjs + starter app that spawns diffrent graal-node and es4x stuff (most complet solution) includes npm from graal-node
 - graal-node running pupeteer which includes chromium (needs additions from open-pwa carlo and the other polcy related and serviceworker related concepts)